AlexanderDGeorge/Petsagram/README.md

 ## Summary

-Pet-Feed is a social networking application built around pets and inspired by Instagram.
-Pet-Feed currently has prebuilt user profiles mimicking what a user profile would look like.
+Petsagram is a social networking application built around pets and inspired by Instagram.
+Petsagram currently has prebuilt user profiles mimicking what a user profile would look like.
 The application focuses on user posts and the interaction of users through posts (likes, reactions, comments) and messaging.

 ## Features